-During this phase we ran a number of scenarios through the EBSD process using the Baseline LCP as a basis to create a set of alternative LCPs.
+For this stage we ran a number of scenarios through the EBSD process using the Baseline Least Cost Plan as a basis to create a set of alternative plans.
 The scenarios included testing which options would be selected if we maximised use of existing resources between WRZs and to understand how plans would change if a strategic resource (e.g. a winter storage reservoir) was developed in preference to other smaller new resources.
 At this stage we also tested sets of options under different future scenarios, such as extreme droughts and additional future exports to neighbouring water companies.
+Once we had a set of alternative plans, we started to see common transfer strategies.
+The main difference between the plans was the capacity of the transfers.